aa-publications/gsel_vec/README.md

 # Evolutionary signatures from GWAS
-This pipeline will detect evolutionary signatures from GWAS summary statistics.
+"This pipeline detects enrichment and depletion of evolutionary signatures among sets of GWAS summary statistics."
-Note: this pipeline is currently under development.
-I hope to finish a complete push very soon.
+**Note: this pipeline is currently under development.
+A complete push with more documentation and examples will be made very soon.**
+Please contact me if you have nay questions.

 **Dependencies:**